 The main contact for an organization, not a request

-A Letter of Inquiry or Application that has been proposed or submitted, but no decision has been made
+An Application that has been proposed or submitted, but no decision has been made

-A condition of a Grant Agreement like a Follow Up or a site visit
+A condition of a Grant Agreement like a Follow-Up or a site visit

 The time established in your grant agreement during which your organization may spend grant funds